 SMUD Claim #5: SMUD is the most pro-green, pro-consumer utility out there.
 We’re building lots of solar and wind farms.
 We lead the way in helping customers become more energy efficient and switch to electric appliances and cars.
 Our energy rates are among the lowest in the state.

-Response: That’s great and it shows that SMUD should be capable of figuring out how to close its power plants entirely in the next decade.
+Response: That’s great, we are proud of SMUD for this, and believe it shows that SMUD is capable of figuring out how to set a timeline for closing its power plants.

 - We are in a climate crisis and need to stop burning fossil fuels ASAP.

-- SMUD risks undermining all the good they are doing if SMUD still burning fossil fuels twenty years from now as currently planned.
+- SMUD risks undermining all the good they do if SMUD still burning fossil fuels twenty years from now as currently planned.

 SMUD Claim #6: More rooftop solar doesn’t help us shut down the power plants because the sun doesn’t shine all the time and the wind doesn’t blow all the time.
 We need these power plants to provide continuous, uninterrupted power until we can find better options.

-- Oakland shutting down a power plant by installing an industrial size battery that charges during off peak hours, and also also installing solar and batteries in the apartment buildings all around the power plant.
+- Oakland is phasing out a power plant by installing an industrial size battery that charges during off peak hours, and also also installing solar and batteries in the apartment buildings all around the power plant.

 SMUD Claim #7: Solar users don’t pay their fair share of the grid, while also increasing the burden on the grid.
 This increases energy bills on non-solar users.

-Response: This is false.
-Solar users do pay their fair share of the grid.
-Solar users also reduce the overall cost of running the grid, which lowers costs for all ratepayers.
+Response: Solar users do pay their fair share of the grid.
+They pay the same $20 per month infrastructure fee as other ratepayers, and also reduce the overall cost of running the grid, which lowers costs for all ratepayers.

 - It is cheaper to ship local rooftop solar than it is to ship energy from far away.

-- Solar reduces the cost of maintaining long-distance transmission costs.
-The state says that solar helped them save $2.6 billion in 2018 alone by reducing transmission line upgrades.
+- Rooftop solar reduces the cost of maintaining long-distance transmission costs.
+The state says that solar and efficiency helped them save $2.6 billion in 2018 alone by reducing transmission line upgrades.

-- Rather than attacking solar with false claims, SMUD should partner with their customers to make and store more solar energy locally, which will reduce SMUD’s costs and make it easier to close those power plants.
+- SMUD should partner with their customers to make and store more solar energy locally, which will reduce SMUD’s costs and make it easier to close those power plants.

 SMUD Claim #8: Rooftop solar is inefficient.
 It’s much more efficient to build wind and solar farms at scale than subsidize itty bitty solar systems.
 SMUD pays rooftop solar customers $.15/kWh or more for their extra solar energy, as compared to $.05/kWh or less for all other energy sources.
 That’s a subsidy of $30 million dollars a year for solar users.